premil/premil/README.md

   </a>
 </h3>

-- 🌱 I’m currently learning Full-stack development
+- 🌱 I’m currently learning Python.

-- 🔭 I’m working as a Software Engineer at Arimac
+- 🔭 I’m working as a Full-stack Software Engineer at Arimac

 <!-- Company Logo -->
 <!-- ============= -->